Dolarun/Front-End-native/README.md

 # FT-Port
-simple project for practise and profile
+simple projects for practise and profile